Levoča

 is the principal town of Levoča District in the Prešov Region of eastern Slovakia, with a population of 14,256.
 The town has a historic center with a well-preserved town wall, a Gothic church with the tallest wooden altar in the world, carved by Master Pavol of Levoča, and many other Renaissance buildings.

 On 28 June 2009, Levoča was added by UNESCO to its World Heritage List.

 Geography

-Levoča lies at an altitude of 570 m above sea level and covers an area of 64.042 km2.
 It is located in the northern part of the Hornád Basin at the foothills of the Levoča Hills, at the stream Levočský potok, a tributary of Hornád.
 Poprad is 25 km away to the west, Prešov 50 km to the east, Košice 90 km to the southeast and Bratislava 370 km to the southwest.